liu3zhenlab/KAD/README.md

 1. bigwig file for visualization
 2. mapping location of error k-mers
 3. plots of distributions of problematic k-mers

+_**how to run**_
+For example, from analysis 1, the assembly *a0* (asm0.fas) was KAD profiled.
+We now can analyze the ouput file suffixed with "kad.txt" to examine distributions of problematic k-mers.
+Below is the example script:

 ```
 perl scriptpath/KADdist.pl \